Ericokim/Ericokim/README.md

 Full-Stack developer
 --------------------

-I am a Full-Stack developer, interested in learning, building and finding ways to make things as simple as possible in every criteria that am trained experienced.
+I am a Full-Stack developer, interested in learning, building and finding ways to make things as simple as possible in every criteria that i've trained and experienced.

 * ✉️  You can contact me at [erickims08@gmail.com](mailto:erickims08@gmail.com)
 * 🤝  I'm open to collaborating on projects